 As punishment, God said to her, 'I will greatly increase your pains in childbearing.'
 If Eve were the first woman on earth it would make no sense for God to INCREASE the pain of something that never before existed.

 Many people believe Eve was a mythical person, but the Bible does not treat her that way.
-The Bible genealogy of Jesus runs clearly from Eve directly to Mary (see 1.3.3).
+The Bible genealogy of Jesus runs clearly from Eve directly to Mary.
 God would not deceive us by starting with a fictitious person.
-See 1.3 for reasons why Adam and Eve were real people.
+See Bible study here on people before Adam for reasons why Adam and Eve were real people.

 Translation of 'rib.'
 In the original Hebrew, the word is 'tsela,' translated as 'rib' in the King James Bible and most English Bibles ever since.
 That Hebrew word is used 41 times in the Old Testament, but Genesis 2:21 is the only time the word is translated as 'rib.'
 All other times it is translated as 'side,' a clarification many English translations now acknowledge in a footnote.